dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/QA Types.md

 Super QA gets minted, instantly, and is transferrable, a superQA token, which is the QA slot on a dispute.

 Dispute rounds could mint a

+## QA Failure modes
+1. Took too long to pass a solution
+2. Took too long to respond to a dispute